donecollectively/cardano-mdbook/README.md

   - ✅ enable direct editing by editor
   - ✅ non-owner can't update
   - ✅ enable change-suggestion by non-owner; post 'sug' entry
-  - ✅ Capture editing steps for suggestions
   - ✅ Enable markdown editor for page-creation
   - ✅ List pending suggestions on page-view, with change markers
-  - Allow a suggestion to be accepted, when user is editor or page-owner
+  - ✅ Allow a suggestion to be accepted, when user is editor or page-owner

 #### Future work
+  - Gather topic index and include in site menu
   - When a suggestion is obsolete, fetch its parent-txn and rebase the suggestion for presentation
-  - Gather topic index and include in site menu
+  - Capture editing steps for suggestions - simple ✅ prototype worked, but it needs refinement to behave as would be generally acceptable; disabled for now.
   - Work on unit testing scenarios for editor's DiffCapture extension, so the resulting editing steps can be relied on.
 See a laundry list of simple cases that should resolve most odd behaviors seen while experimenting with the prototype
   - Capture editing steps for direct edits

-#### future:
   - display each page's change-history using on-chain records
-  - cache page data in browser using Dexie
+  - cache page data in browser
   - do occasional background fetches to keep cache fresh and promptly show changes that may arrive from other users
   - complete the TSDoc for all of the book's StellarContract function-points (until then: Use the Source, Luke)
  - generate dAPI docs from TSDoc
- -  include the Stellar CaaSC protocol to support the SaaS pattern, enabling new projects to be created at the touch of a button.

 ## Making your own Cardano MDBook